- POLITICS

 In contrast

 So yeah, there are antithetical ideas at play whenever we talk about God’s kingdom and politics.
-One’s about surrender, because we can’t be trusted with power.
-The other’s not; it’s about gaining or taking or stealing power, because we imagine we’re the right-minded exceptions who can be trusted with power—and the others can’t.
+One’s about surrender, because we humans can’t be trusted with power.
+The other’s not; it’s about gaining or taking or stealing power, because we imagine we’re the right-minded exceptions who can be trusted with power.
+Others can’t.
 The opposition party surely can’t.

 How do Christians juggle these ideas?
 Same way we’ve always justified our possession of power.
 Same as we’ve always justified not surrendering all our power to God.
 In brief: “I’m gonna do good things with it!
 The power’s not gonna corrupt me.
 My heart is pure.”